dearestalexander/alexroan/src/posts/2025-10-02-s4hana-cloud-public.md

 ---
-title: S/4HANA Cloud Public - Implementation Guide
+title: How different is the implementation of S/4HANA Cloud Public from on-premise?
 author: Alexander Roan
 date: 2025-09-05
 tags: